turing-machines/docs/content/docker_kubernetes/children/k8s_install.md

 [apiclient] All control plane components are healthy after 88.010108 seconds [uploadconfig] storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.12" in namespace kube-system with the configuration for the kubeletsin the cluster
-[markmaster] Marking the node kubemaster-pi as master by adding the label "node-role.kubernetes.io/master=''" [markmaster] Marking the node kubemaster-pi as master by adding the taints [node-role.kubernetes.io/master:NoSchedule] [patchnode] Uploading the CRI Socket information "/var/run/dockershim.sock" to the Node API object "kubemaster-pi" asan annotation
+[mark-control-plane] Marking the node kubemaster-pi as control-plane by adding the label "node-role.kubernetes.io/master=''" [mark-control-plane] Marking the node kubemaster-pi as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
+[patchnode] Uploading the CRI Socket information "/var/run/dockershim.sock" to the Node API object "kubemaster-pi" asan annotation
 [bootstraptoken] using token: vej1mx.6qf2xljr39rr1i14 [bootstraptoken] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials